bringhurst/balancemq/README.md

 BalanceMQ
 =========

-BalanceMQ is a continuous workload balancer that knows how to distribute work evenly among many servers.
+BalanceMQ is a continuous workload balancer that knows how to automatically distribute work evenly among many servers.